-Currently, 62 candidate regional projects are under consideration for the Authority’s FY2018-23 Six Year Program.
+The Authority has 60 candidate regional projects under consideration for its FY2018-23 Six Year Program.
 Using information from the submissions for project funding, NVTA staff created project description forms for all the candidate projects.
 In addition, the Authority is accepting public comments on all candidate projects, now through midnight on May 20, 2018.
-The funding request associated with these candidate projects is approximately $2.6 billion; an average of more than $41 million per project.
+The funding request associated with these candidate projects is approximately $2.5 billion; an average of more than $41 million per project.
 In keeping with the Authority’s track record of investing in multi-modal transportation improvements, these candidate projects include a broad range of modal components, such as pedestrian, bicycle, transit, rail, intersection improvements, highway improvements, park and ride, and transportation technologies.
-Below is a map of the candidate projects and a link to our more detailed list.
+Scroll below for the map of our candidate projects and a link to our detailed project list.

 - October 12, 2017 — Call for Regional Transportation Projects